 Submitting a brief to the court should not be a formulaic event.
 The court is a captive audience that will read and consider your brief, and this is an invaluable opportunity to showcase your knowledge, expertise, research and investment in the case and your client.

 Qualified and experienced attorneys at Hoagland Longo are available to assist you.
-Please contact me to discuss this matter or with any questions on the above: email@example.com or 732-545-4717.
+Contact us today at 732-545-4717.